AdaCore/gnatstudio/docs/users_guide/editing.rst

      Save the desktop to a file.
 The desktop includes information about files and graphs and their window sizes and positions in GPS.
-One desktop is saved per top level project so that when you reload the same project you get back to into the same state you were in when you left GPS.
+One desktop is saved per top level project so that when you reload the same project you get back to the same state you were in when you left GPS.
 If you load a different project, either another desktop or the default desktop is loaded.
 Request GPS to automatically save this desktop when you quit with the :index:`preference <preferences;